ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 This creates a green box that is positioned at the end of the grid.
 It marks the end of the game course.
 It's positioned at the end of the course where the z-axis value is equal to the course length.
-The size of the box along its x and y-axis marks the x and y boundary.
+The size of the box along its x- and y-axes marks the x and y boundary.
 We will restrict the player box's movement so that it can't move past the finish line box.
-Its size along the x and y-axis is double the boundary length because it needs to mark the negative and positive axis boundaries.
+Its size along the x- and y-axes is double the boundary length, because it needs to mark the negative and positive axis boundaries.

 You will now be able to see the finish line box at the end of the grid.
-To reach the end of the grid quicker, you can change the `speed` variable.
+To reach the end of the grid sooner, you can change the `speed` variable.

 ![Game course finish line box](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/creating-a-game-course.png)

 ## Controlling the player box

-Let's add some controls so that we can move our player box up, down, left and right.
+Let's add some controls so that we can move our player box up, down, left, and right.
 Add the following lines to the bottom of the `script.js` file:

 ```javascript
 // moving player box with arrow keys